-The white, Southern Style Plantation clubhouse was designed by Charles W. Connelly & Associates and was under construction from 1963 to 1967 and officially opened in September 1967.
-In 1999, the golf-course side of the clubhouse was redesigned for a more open feel by Ferry Hayes & Allen Designers, Inc. and Brian Dickerson.
+The white southern style clubhouse was designed by Charles W. Connelly & Associates and was under construction from 1963 to 1967 and officially opened in September 1967.
+In 1999, the golf course side of the clubhouse was redesigned for a more open feel by Ferry Hayes & Allen Designers, Inc. and Brian Dickerson.
 The building features a grand ballroom in the center with an oak floor.
 Off the main entrance foyer are a library and card room.

-Early decorations and furniture were provided by members and much remains in the club with the idea to create a feeling of comfort, much like entering an elegant home,” with the driveway leading to the front entrance bordered by large oak trees and the interior furnishings creating a sense of a “great big living room.”
+Early decorations and furniture were provided by members and many remain in the club with the idea of creating a feeling of comfort, much like entering an elegant home, with the driveway leading to the front entrance bordered by large oak trees and the interior furnishings creating a sense of a “great big living room.”